nikel-api/nikel-parser/README.md

 Since websites can often change layouts and things can break, this repo contains a hodgepodge of Python scripts that aren't intended to be robust.

+Heavily inspired by [Cobalt API](https://github.com/cobalt-uoft/cobalt) and huge thanks to their amazing work.

 ### Setup

 Make sure you've installed the Selenium Chrome Driver: